hs280/NaiveEntropicMeasures/Readme.md

 ```bash
 conda env create -f environment.yml
 ```

+When using executable only, this is not required and the code can be run from ./dist/KRIT

 # KRiT Analysis Tool
 `Krit_apply.py` is a command-line tool for applying the **KRiT (Key Residue Identification Tool)** analysis pipeline to protein sequence data.
 It performs information-theoretic feature selection using MSA (multiple sequence alignment) and target property data to identify key tuning residues.
 As outlined in the paper, the tool uses a combination of unsupervised and supervised methods to achieve this.